bhanu-gupta/bubble-pop/Readme.md

     * Hear sound on popping of bubbles
     * Mute the sound
     * Show a nice HTML Canvas as a backdrop in the board matching the theme of the game
-    * Different sound effects for popping bubble and rescuing a monkey
+    * Different sound effects for popping bubble and rescuing a banana
     * Add more levels to the game